House Appropriations Bill Seeks to “Block Bailout” of ZTE in a Further Effort by Congress to Codify Sanctions

 Presidential Objection to Sanctions Codification

-In his CAASTA signing statement, President Trump explained that he was signing CAASTA in the interest of “national unity” while pointing out that CAASTA may have unconstitutionally encroached on his Executive authority to conduct foreign affairs.
+In his CAATSA signing statement, President Trump explained that he was signing CAATSA in the interest of “national unity” while pointing out that CAATSA may have unconstitutionally encroached on his Executive authority to conduct foreign affairs.
 The signing statement read in pertinent part:

 Still, the bill remains seriously flawed – particularly because it encroaches on the executive branch’s authority to negotiate.
 Congress could not even negotiate a healthcare bill after seven years of talking.
 By limiting the Executive’s flexibility, this bill makes it harder for the United States to strike good deals for the American people, and will drive China, Russia, and North Korea much closer together.
 The Framers of our Constitution put foreign affairs in the hands of the President.
 This bill will prove the wisdom of that choice.